bencyna/Python-Morse-Code-Translator/readme.md

 - [Questions](#questions)

 ## Description:
 This project will begin my python literacy journey.
-This project will convert norml english letters into morse code using the console.
+This project will convert normal english letters into morse code using the console.
 Enjoy

 ## Installation:
 Using pandas to read the codes from the csv, dictionaries will be used to convert user input into morse code text